PSModule/Invoke-Pester/README.md

 # Invoke-Pester

 This GitHub Action runs [Pester](https://pester.dev) tests in PowerShell, producing code coverage and test result artifacts.
 It automates many tasks to streamline continuous integration for PowerShell projects:

 - Installation and import of required modules (Pester, PSScriptAnalyzer).
 - Automatic merging of default configuration, test suite configuration, and direct inputs into a final Pester configuration.
 - Optional uploading of test results and coverage reports.
-- Clear step summary in GitHub’s job logs.
+- Clear step summary in GitHub's job logs.

 ## Introduction & Scope

 **Invoke-Pester** is designed to:
 - **Execute all Pester tests** in your repository, with optional container-based test organization.
 - **Collect code coverage** metrics, if desired.
-- **Summarize test results** with a neat table in the workflow’s step summary.
+- **Summarize test results** with a neat table in the workflow's step summary.
 - **Upload artifacts** (e.g. coverage reports, test results) to GitHub for later inspection.
 - **Allow flexible configuration** through a layered approach—defaults, repository-level config, and direct inputs.

 By default, it tries to “just work” for the majority of scenarios.
 Advanced users can configure everything from coverage thresholds to skipping slow tests.

 ## Configuration Hierarchy

-The action’s behavior is controlled by **layered configuration**:
+The action's behavior is controlled by **layered configuration**:

 1. **Default Config**
    Packaged with the action (in `Pester.Configuration.ps1` if provided).
 Sets base paths, coverage toggles, artifact names, etc.

 2. **Test Suite Config**
    If your test suite contains a Pester config file (e.g., `MyTests.Configuration.psd1` or `Pester.Configuration.ps1`), the action loads and merges those settings on top of the defaults.

 3. **Direct Inputs**
    Finally, any inputs specified under the `with:` clause in your GitHub Action workflow override both the default and test suite config.